ChrisKneller/compounds-showcase/README.md

 ### API
 - This is an incredibly basic API implementation in Flask that, again, is suitable for a basic showcase.
 - For a more complex project I would update the project structure or consider switching to DRF.
-FastAPI is also good option depending on the circumstances.
+FastAPI is also a good option.
 - Depending on user needs, it may or may not be beneficial to set up POST endpoints to add additional compounds and assays and/or PUT endpoints to update existing information.

 ### Language
 - I am first and foremost a backend developer and wanted to write as much as possible in Python.
-Dash, in my opinion, is a great framework for using almost pure Python to build a decent looking web dashboard.
+Dash in my opinion is a great framework for using almost pure Python to build a decent looking web dashboard.

 ### Deployment & server
-- The built-in server in Flask is not suitable for use in production, so I chose to use [waitress](https://github.com/Pylons/waitress), a "production-quality pure-Python WSGI server with very acceptable performance" which no dependencies other than those in the standard Python library.
+- The built-in server in Flask (& Dash) is not suitable for use in production, so I chose to use [waitress](https://github.com/Pylons/waitress), a "production-quality pure-Python WSGI server with very acceptable performance" with no dependencies other than those in the standard Python library.
 - Hosting at 0.0.0.0 allows other devices on the same network to access the server by visiting {host_computer_ip}:8050.
 This would require the appropriate firewall settings to allow access.
 - I chose local deployment as I considered that the most likely use case for this type of information & dashboard would be internal teams connected to the same network.